Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in Theatre: Film/TV.

 But the true magic of Judy Garland was not just the sheer power of her voice and presence but also her innate vulnerability and sincerity.
 Struggling with addiction and insecurity since her teenage years, Judy's personal life was often a mixture of great joy and great despair, all of which informed her heartfelt performances.
 Although Judy tragically passed away at the untimely age of 47, her legendary performances, both in her live concerts and on film, continue to live on.
 If you're just now discovering the work of Judy Garland, it's high time for you to experience the distinctive star power of one of Hollywood's first teenage stars, who continues to be known as one of the greatest entertainers of all time.

 Keep in mind that I chose the order of these top ten films by considering their importance in Judy’s overall career, as well as the size/importance of her role in them.
 I also took into account their overall popularity today as evidenced by their ratings on sites like IMDB and Rotten Tomatoes.
 Naturally, feel free to watch them in any order you like (this is merely a recommended top ten).
 You might watch them in the order listed here, chronologically (like I did), or in a way that corresponds with your own movie tastes.
-If you discover your favorite Judy Garland film is missing, feel free to post a comment explaining why you would recommend it.

 Top Ten Judy Garland Films